lucastravi/predicting_reviews_npl/README.md

 # Predicting Reviews Using NPL - Classification

 This project is a case study of my Machine Learning for Data Science in Federal University of Santa Maria - Brazil.
+The dataset of this project is from: https://www.superdatascience.com/

 To run this project:
 1. Anaconda Navigator for Python 3